dydra/http-api-tests/README.md

-The graph store management operations which involve an RDF payload - `PATCH`, `POST`, and `PUT`, permit a request to target a specific graph as described above, as well as to transfer graph content as trix or nquads in order to stipulate the target graph for statements in the payload document itself.
+The graph store management operations which involve an RDF payload - `PATCH`, `POST`, and `PUT`, permit a request to target a specific graph as described above, as well as to transfer graph content as TriX or N-Quads in order to stipulate the target graph for statements in the payload document itself.
 The protocol and document specifications are not exclusive.
 When both appear, the graph encoded in the document supersedes that specified in the protocol request with respect to the destination graph, while the protocol graph specifies which graph is to be cleared by a put.